colletj/jcc/README.md

-jcc -- playing around with compiler stuff
+# jcc -- playing around with compiler stuff
-2013
+Old 2013 compiler project

 Use make pre-proc and make mini-compilo to build the compiler.